 After your product hits the market, the partnership can continue.
 The full-service PCB vendor can perform a failure analysis to figure out how quickly products are failing out in the real world.
 That’s important data going right to your doorstep or inbox.

-When you make it an all-in-one manufacturing experience, using contract PCB assembly is the long-term answer.
+When you make it an all-in-one manufacturing experience, using contract PCB fabrication is the long-term answer.

 Peace of Mind

 Unless you’ve got a huge team with nothing else to do and a truckload of cash to throw at new machines (which we doubt), you’re better off outsourcing PCB services.

 If you want to enjoy extra benefits like obsolescence management and design assistance, make sure that partner is an all-in-one contract manufacturer.
 The peace of mind will be worth it, no question.